What is one of the darkest sides of depression? It wears out your relationships.

 With that in mind, you can get trapped in a vicious cycle: you need healthy relationships to get back in touch with your vitality, but you also continue to perpetuate old relationship patterns.
 The cycle has to stop.

-Fortunately, with the right support, you can move from a hopeless disconnect to yourself and others into a more authentic and fulfilling connection.
+Fortunately, with the right support, you can move from a hopeless disconnect between yourself and others into a more authentic and fulfilling connection.
 After all, human connections are the root of emotional health.

 Let’s consider a look at some productive ways therapy can help.

-If you have depression, you may feel unable to communicate meaningfully.
+If you have depression, you may feel unable to communicate meaningfully in any of your relationships.
 Whether you feel unworthy of the relationship, too drained to connect, or afraid of rejection, it’s important to recognize that depression will undermine your attempts to communicate.

 Many people with depression worry that their emotional issues will scare others away.
 In truth, it’s the denial and unwillingness to face the problem that breaks relationships apart.
-People who care about you and love you, want to help.
-Want to see you coming out of your shell, work with them, and be in a relationship with them.
+People who care about you and love you want to help.
+Want to see you coming out of your shell, working with them, and being in a relationship with them.

 Your therapist can help you look deeper at the way you react to your partner (or friends) and see how low moods and withdrawal keep your communication stagnated.

-Thus, you can develop more awareness into your inner world, and start communicating from a more genuine emotional space; therefore, start having more intimate and more fulfilling connections.
+Thus, you can develop more awareness of your inner world and start communicating from a more genuine emotional space; therefore, you’ll start having more intimate and fulfilling connections.

-Reaching out for therapy can help you shift from being trapped in your inner world and start communicating with those that care.
+Reaching out for therapy can help you shift from being trapped in your inner world and start communicating with those who care.